Canadian Plastics Registry FAQ

 For a manufacturing facility, this includes all the in scope plastics that you place in the waste stream from both operations and employees.
 For restaurants, their is complexity between what they place on the market for takeout and place into the waste stream at their place(s) of business.

-For a business with multiple facilities in Canada, the reporting plastics would be the sum for all facilities.
+For a business with multiple facilities in Canada, the reportable plastics are the sum produced in all facilities.

 What is considered a subcategory EEE (12) accessory?